No. 15 Florida rides Feleipe Franks' arm to rout Idaho 63-10

 THE TAKEAWAY

 Idaho: It was a disappointing season for the Vandals who were a preseason pick to finish fourth (coaches) or fifth (media) in the Big Sky Conference.
-Among the problems: an 0-6 record where they were outscored by an average of 51.7 to 18.2.
+They were 0-6 in conference play, and were outscored by an average of 51.7 to 18.2.

 Florida: The Gators likely would secure a spot in a New Year's Six bowl with a victory at Florida State next week.
 It would cap an impressive first season under coach Dan Mullen, who inherited a 4-7 team with holes on both sides of the ball.